zio/zio-cache/docs/overview/cache.md

   def cacheStats: UIO[CacheStats]
   def contains(key: Key): UIO[Boolean]
   def entryStats(key: Key): UIO[Option[EntryStats]]
+  def invalidate(key: Key): UIO[Unit]
+  def invalidateAll: UIO[Unit]
+  def refresh(key: Key): IO[Error, Unit]
   def size: UIO[Int]
 }
 ```
+The `refresh` operator is similar to `get`.
+The difference is `refresh` triggers a re-computation of the value without invalidating it.
+This allows any request to the associated key to be served while the value is being re-computed / retrieved by the lookup function.
+Note: `refresh` always triggers the lookup function, disregarding the last `Error`.

 The `size` operator returns the current size of the cache.
 Under concurrent access the size should be regarded as only approximate since by the time we observe a given size the cache may have a different size based on concurrent insertions or removals.

 Similarly, the `contains` operator returns whether a value associated with the specified key exists in the cache.
 Again, under concurrent access `contains` is guaranteed to return whether the cache contains a value associated with the specified key as of a given point in time but that value may be concurrently added or removed immediately after that.

 There are also the `cacheStats` and `entryStats` operators which allow obtaining a snapshot of statistics either for the cache itself or for a specified entry.
 See the sections on cache statistics and entry statistics for further discussion of this functionality.

+The `invalidate` and `invalidateAll` operators can be used to evict a value associated with a specified key and evict all values, respectively.